-600 The pr press flow of Figure 4-4 is described below.
-601 602 1 The returning purchaser uses their laptop (customer device) to shop on the Magento e-commerce platform's website.
-603 604 1 The returning purchaser authenticates to the Magento e-commerce platform's MariaDB with their customer ID and password.
-605 606 607 608 609 As the checkout process begins, the risk engine makes a risk decision and then either allows the transaction to complete with no further authentication requirements (as shown within the red box) or, in the case of a transaction with increased risk, transmits its risk assessment need to use MFA to the SKCE Plug-In or suspends the transaction if it exceeds organizational risk tolerances (as shown within the blue box).
-610 The ret curning purchaser then inserts their FIDO key into their customer device, and their authentication
+The process flow of Figure 4-4 is described below.

-610 The returning purchaser then inserts their FIDO key into their custo 611 is approved or denied based upon the validity of their security key.
+- The returning purchaser uses their laptop (customer device) to shop on the Magento e-commerce platform's website. - The returning purchaser authenticates to the Magento e-commerce platform's MariaDB with their customer ID and password. - As the checkout process begins, the risk engine makes a risk decision and then allows the transaction to complete with no further authentication requirements (as shown within the red box) or, in the case of a transaction with increased risk, allows the transaction to continue with the use of MFA or suspends the transaction if it exceeds organizational risk tolerances (as shown within the blue box). - The returning purchaser then inserts their FIDO key into their customer device, and their authentication is approved or denied based upon the validity of their security key.

-612 Figure 4-4 Risk Engine Process Flow
+Figure 4-4 Risk Engine Process Flow